Elevate K-12 has been Acquired by Fullmind LearningLearn More

 Consider Student Concerns and Goals

-To ensure maximum impact, your SAT prep program should include course materials that align with your students’ aspirations, test concerns, and goals.
+To ensure maximum impact, your SAT prep program should include course materials that align with your students’ To design a program that resonates with students and supports meaningful readiness, it helps to gather insight into how students are approaching the SAT and what they hope to gain from preparation.

-• What SAT score are you hoping to achieve?
+• What score goals are you working toward, if any?

 Review Previous SAT Performance Data